mohit5783/InsuraReact/README.md

-# Zurich-Frontend
+# InsuraReact

-This repository contains the frontend solution for the Zurich application, which is built using React and Redux.
+This repository contains the frontend solution for the InsuraReact application, which is built using React and Redux.
 The application provides a frontend portal for managing user data and implements authentication using Google OAuth.
 This assignement is developed using React JS.
 The portal utilizes Google OAuth2 for user authentication.
 The following sections provide details about the technology stack, hosting environment, design patterns, and code for the frontend portal.

 ## Technology Stack